Below are three videos from my recent concert in St John's Church in Glastonbury - thank you George for recording them!

 Oh me oh my my magpie eye

-Collecting things and making piles
+Collecting things creating piles

 I think it’s time to change my style